MaxPra/GameTimeX/README.md

 Additionally, you can back up your profiles or import an existing backup.
 This feature is particularly useful if you need to reset your computer, transfer profiles to another device, or recover profiles that may have been accidentally deleted.
 As noted in the settings window, the application will automatically restart after importing or exporting a backup.

+The auto-backup feature can also be activated via the checkbox to automatically create a backup upon each program startup (provided that a valid path is specified in the backup path field).

 ### Profile Image Cropping